alexandrehsaad/swiftui-extensions/README.md

 **`Color`**

 - `init(hex:)`: Creates a new instance with the specified hexadecimal value.
+- `values`: The RGBA values of this color.
+- `complementary`: Returns the complementary variant of this color, or in other terms its opposite.
 - `gray1`: A context-dependent first-level shade of grey color suitable for use in UI elements.
 - `gray2`: A context-dependent second-level shade of grey color suitable for use in UI elements.
 - `gray3`: A context-dependent third-level shade of grey color suitable for use in UI elements.